quentinhayot/node-apple-music/README.md

 # node-apple-music

-Simple and flexible library with no dependencies to search and fetch music data from Apple Music, no account needed.
+Simple, powerful and flexible library with no dependencies to search and fetch music data from Apple Music, no account needed.

 ## Installing